 Today I work as a Venture Partner at Betatron, an investment fund based in Hong Kong focused on tech companies looking to grow in Asia.
 My last job was title was Entrepreneur in Residence at Bionic, where I helped launch businesses on behalf of Johnson & Johnson, Exelon, and Citi while working with their internal innovation programs.
-Prior to Bionic, I founded 4 companies, of which 3 remain privately held and profitable today.
+Prior to Bionic, I founded 4 companies, 3 of which remain privately held and profitable today.
 I put this experience to use by investing, advising, and mentoring startups.
 My angel portfolio consists of 26 companies in Asia and North America.

 Education: BA, Wesleyan University.
 MBA, Carnegie Mellon University.
 LinkedIn

 In 2021 I started podcasting about different countries and sectors in Asia with respect to startup investing. levitra France

 Other interesting experiences:

 Suing Northwest Airlines: Plaintiff, February 2002 – April 2006, New York & California